 The epiphanies came a low point for Bazan, he says his drinking was becoming a problem.
 He says there was “a lot of the pain that I was kind of trying to quiet down with drinking so much it just kind of came back all the way.”
 Driving around town with these thoughts on his mind, realizing that it was finally time to deal with his problems.
 It was the start of a process that would become Pedro The Lion’s first album in 15 years, Phoenix, out Jan.
 18 via Polyvinyl Records.

 Bazan’s family moved around a lot as a kid, not getting closure on many periods of his life.
 He conceived the idea for the set of albums in a quick three-minute brainstorm in his car.
-Each record would set itself in a place he grew up and each would reflect both his personal experiences in these places and also invoke the feelings of each region, as he felt and interpreted by himself.
+Each record would set itself in a place he grew up and each would reflect both his personal experiences in these places and also invoke the feelings of each region.
 Naturally, it’d start with Phoenix.

 But to really reckon with those feelings, Bazan would once again need to go back to the Valley of the Sun.